-We will be required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for the first fiscal year beginning after the effective date of this offering.
+We will be required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for the fiscal year ending December 31, 2013.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 We will also be required to disclose changes made in our internal control and procedures on a quarterly basis in our filings with the SEC.